 - the colony must be kept dry

-- the colony must have some ventilation to prevent condensation dripping down onto the cluster
+- the colony must have some ventilation/insulation to prevent condensation forming on a cold inner cover and dripping down onto the cluster

 - the colony must be out of or protected from wind, which strips warmth out of the cluster